Poetry by Justin Phillip Reed

 About the Author

 Justin Phillip Reed is an American poet and essayist.
-He is the author of Indecency (Coffee House Press), winner of the 2018 National Book Award in Poetry and Lambda Literary Award in Poetry, and a finalist for the 2019 Kate Tufts Discovery Award.
+He is the author of Indecency (Coffee House Press), winner of the 2018 National Book Award in Poetry and Lambda Literary Award for Gay Poetry, and a finalist for the 2019 Kate Tufts Discovery Award.
 He is the 2019-2021 Fellow in Creative Writing at the Center for African American Poetry and Poetics.
 His work appears in African American Review, Denver Quarterly, Guernica, the New Republic, Obsidian, and elsewhere.
 He earned his BA in creative writing at Tusculum College and his MFA in poetry at Washington University in St. Louis.
 He has received fellowships from the Cave Canem Foundation, the Conversation Literary Festival, and the Regional Arts Commission of St. Louis.
 He was born and raised in South Carolina.

 “I’d quote a few of the breathtaking detonations across this incredible collection if there weren’t so many.
 On every page the intimacies of mind and body, myth and memory are simultaneously sung and said.
 It’s not quite enough to salute the literary ties and tangles, the range and urgency of subjects, the layered lyric linguistics.
 The Malevolent Volume is roundly astounding.
 Reed is making a new and wholly irreducible line through the waters of American poetry.” —Terrance Hayes